 This simple checklist can ensure a safer start:

-- Know your destination and the intended route
+- Know your destination and the intended route.

-- Ensure all the tools and materials are packed away that are required for the trip
+- Ensure all the tools and materials that are required for the trip are packed away.

 Using a cell phone combines all three distractions.
-Many think Bluetooth devices are safe to use.
-However, research completed by the National Safety Council shows drivers who used hand held devices or hands free (Bluetooth) devices still only see about 50 percent of all the information in their driving environment.
-This is called "inattention blindness" and can lead to drivers missing things like students on bikes or signs on the road.
+Despite this knowledge, irresponsible cell phone use continues to plague us.
+Many people think Bluetooth devices are safe to use while driving.
+However, research completed by the National Safety Council shows drivers who used handheld devices or hands-free (Bluetooth) devices still only see about 50 percent of all the information in their driving environment.
+This is called inattention blindness and can lead to drivers missing things like students on bikes or signs on the road.
 In addition, the response time to sudden changes on the road increases.
-This could mean the difference from a “close call” and a collision fatality.
+This could mean the difference from a close call and a collision fatality.